What is living liver donation?

 Liver recipient Naomi Smith competing in the British Transplant Games

-Unfortunately there are simply not enough livers donated by people who have died for these patients.
+Unfortunately, there are simply not enough livers donated by people who have died for those who are waiting to receive a transplant.

 Could you volunteer to be a living liver donor?